groma84/online-informational-cards-elm/README.md

 # Online Informational Cards
 ## TODO
-- Fix Url Parser not working in subfolder "oinc" on the server...
-- Add links back to homepage on all pages
-- Add Impressum somewhere
+- Add Impressum somewhere, maybe as a link in the footer
+- Persist random scrolled cardId in Url for "deep-linking"
 - Add Responsive design
-- Improve NotFoundPage
-- Persist random scrolled cardId in Url for "deep-linking"